mushroom growers

 It’s important to note that if you grow mushrooms outdoors, other mushroom species might become established in your garden.
 You need to be confident in your ability to identify morels so you don’t eat anything poisonous by mistake.
 Early false morel, deadly false morel, bell morel, and Carolina false morels all look similar to edible morels.

-5. Mushroom Grow Kit In-a-Bag
+4. Pacific Substrates Mushroom Grow Kit

 Each kit can grow over 2.5 pounds of mushrooms and has a hospital-grade bio-indicator, which indicates if the bag is contaminated.
 It also has a self-healing injection port.
 This feature lets you inject the mushroom spores into the bag without fear of contamination.